oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 While enhancing the sample do consider the following.

-•	The function application configuration has a few error stream OCIDs defined.
-Add new error streams or modify the existing ones based on your requirement.
-Note that, the _ReadDataStreamFunction_ code should be modified if changes are made in the configuration keys.

-•	Change the _errormapping_ section of RetryFunction payload, if needed.
-The sample makes use of the response code for mapping streams.
-Change this, if a different type of mapping is required. _RetryFunction_ code also would need change if there is a change in the payload.

 •	You will need a process to delete the Vault secrets once they are no longer needed.
 One option is to write a Function, that can do the clean-up task periodically.

-•	_RetryFunction_ payload has the node _noOfMessagesToProcess_ to set the no of messages to process in a single call.
+•	retry and process call payload has the node _no_of_records_to_process_ to set the no of messages to process in a single call.
 Do change this to a smaller number if processing of each message takes time and there is a possibility of Function to time out.

-•	Consuming messages from a stream requires you to: create a cursor, then use the cursor to read messages.
-A cursor is a pointer to a location in a stream.
-One of the option is to use a  specific offset to start the reading of message.
-This is called an AT_OFFSET cursor.
-RetryFunction in the sample uses the AT_OFFSET cursor for consuming message.
-It accepts _readAfterOffset_ as the starting offset to read message.
-It returns the last successfully read offset.
-To process large number of messages together, store returned offset value in a location and pass it as  value of _readAfterOffset_ in json payload and  invoke _RetryFunction_ sequentially.
+•	retry and process call response  _has_next_ node which is either true or false.
+It indicates if there are further records available for processing.
+ To process large number of messages together,invoke retry sequentially after checking if  _has_next_ node value of the previous call.

 •	The sample function handles PUT, POST and DELETE operations.
-To add or remove operations, change the _ReadDataStreamFunction_ and _RetryFunction_ code.
+To add or remove operations, change the _process-data_ Function code.
 Also change the _targetRestApiOperation_ section of the payload.

 •	The source application is responsible for sending unique value in the vaultsecretname for messages having same auth token.

 •	It is assumed that the authentication token to invoke the target application’s REST api is passed in the “Authorization” Header.
 There is a possibility that authorization token stored in Vault expires while retrying the message.
 This scenario is not considered in the sample.

-•	It is also possible to move the common methods in Functions to helper classes and reusing them.

 ## Troubleshooting